Friday, June 13, 2025

 How Water Affects Muscle Performance

-Muscles need water to work right.
+Muscles need water to work correctly.
 It helps them move, carry nutrients, and stay cool.
-Without enough water, muscles recover slower and can’t last as long.
-Even a little dehydration can hurt strength and focus during exercise.
+Without enough water, muscles recover more slowly and can’t last as long.
+Even a slight dehydration can hurt strength and focus during exercise.

 Tips for Staying Hydrated